Frisch–Peierls memorandum: Calculations

 This led to a calculation of the energy released, which Peierls reckoned as approximately:

 where M is the mass of the sphere, r is the radius, and r0 is the critical mass radius.

 The conclusion drawn was that a few kilograms would explode with the energy of thousands of tons of dynamite.

+Inaccuracies

+In a 1967 interview, Frisch described the selection of the Radium Institute's fission cross section value, and thus low critical mass and radius, as an intentional overestimate:

+Additionally, they assumed the complete bomb assembly to rely on triggering via cosmic rays.
+This was thought to be the inevitable activation method of bombs and critical-state reactors, as the discovery of spontaneous fission in uranium would only be made later in July 1940.